 2. Better cash flow management

-Your bank balance is by no means the complete picture when it comes to managing cash flow.
+Your bank balance does not provide a complete picture for managing cash flow.
 That’s why separating your bank account transactions is essential for:

 When you commingle (or combine) your business funds, you muddy your cash flow visibility—and that can cause problems when it comes to staying on top of each entity’s debt obligations.